ykessler/snappconfig/README.md

 There's nothing to stop you from putting all your configuration into a single `application.yml` file.
 However, best practices dictate that protected values like **passwords and tokens should not be stored in source control.**

-An obvious solution would be to git-ignore your config file, but that approach has its problems.
+An obvious solution would be to git-ignore the config file, but that approach has its problems.
 Not all values need to be secret, and without any config file developers won't know what values are expected or what the defaults should be.

 ###Separating your secrets